ENERGY IN ACTION – EPISODE 051

 Top 10 Tips for Empowerment & Being Your Own Advocate

-Cristy Balcells is the Associate Director of Patient Advocacy and Public Policy for Zogenix and the mother of Eva, who has Leigh Syndrome, a type of mitochondrial disease.
+Cristy Balcells is the Associate Director of Patient Advocacy and Public Policy for Zogenix and the mother of Eva, who has Leigh Syndrome, a type of Related to the mitochondria. disease.
 Christy joins me for a conversation around empowerment and shares her list of 10 tips for being a great mitochondrial disease advocate for yourself or someone you care for.

 Get an accurate diagnosis because without a specific diagnosis, a lot of doors are closed to clinical trials, insurance coverage, participating in a patient registry or general eligibility for treatment.
 After you have a diagnosis, become an expert on your disease and diagnosis because no one will be invested in it like you are, whether for your child or yourself.

 Baseline is a medical concept important for clinical trials.
 Determine your baseline by considering your average good days and bad days.
 Know and document your baseline so if you start a new treatment or therapy, you can identify how it’s affecting your disease.

 Tell people about your disease and know how to ask for support

 To set boundaries, use a script and be specific that you’re not seeking advice, only support.
 Practice saying, “I’m going to talk to you about something I’m dealing with and I don’t need your advice.
 I just want you to hear me and be there for support”.
 If someone asks how they can help, provide options that would be helpful.

 Allow questions to serve as an opportunity to raise awareness about your disease and always restate a question in your answer.

 Use technology to stay organized and ensure your medical records are accessible.
 Keeping thorough and well-organized records is easier for you, but also helps when you have an opportunity to participate in a clinical trial, research study or equipment grant.